Ethanol is the fuel of the present and the future of sustainable mobility.

 Ethanol reduced almost 50% of pollution and improved air quality in São Paulo, a City of 12 million people that now benefit from cleaner air thanks to the major uptake of ethanol in transportation.

 Besides that, ethanol emits 90% less CO2 than fossil fuels.
-The biofuel has saved, since 2003, more than 552 million tons of CO2 emissions to the Brazilian skies.
+The biofuel has saved, since 2003, about 600 million tons of CO2 emissions to the Brazilian skies.

 We want to share our experience from the City of São Paulo and how ethanol contributed to reducing emissions and improving public health.
 Ethanol has transformed the quality of life of the brazilians.
 And can do the same for other cities around the world.